 How to start a training program?

 Should my dog start in group or private training?

 The dog must be able to focus on the handler and take food in the presence of new dogs and new people in order to attend group classes.
-If the dog is reactive, excessively barky, fearful, or aggressive around dogs or people, they are not a good candidate for group classes and should start in private training.
+If the dog is reactive, excessively barky, fearful, or aggressive around dogs or people, they are not a good candidate for group classes and should start their training program in private training.